da-luce/ece4760_final_project/webpage/index.md

 We used Python with the [`Pillow`](https://pypi.org/project/pillow/) and [`numpy`](https://numpy.org/) libraries to process the image:

-1. Resize the image to the VGA resolution of `160 x 120`
+1. Resize the image to the VGA aspect ratio of `160 x 120`
 2. Quantize the image colors to the 16-color VGA palette
 3. Convert the pixel data into a flat C array for use in our embedded code

-This script outputs a .c file with the image data, which we can include in our project.
+This script outputs a `.c` file with the image data, which we can include in our project.
 For example

 ```c
 #define IMAGE_WIDTH 160